hidingcode/CGP/README.md

 # Important

-- For OOP function usage please look at the respective comment in the header file
+- For OOP function usage please look at the respective comments in the header files